 But Abraham tells his steward that he must not bring Isaac to the land of Aram under any circumstances.
 If the wife he finds in Aram refuses to follow him to Canaan, then the marriage is off, and the steward is absolved of his oath.
 As many commentators have pointed out, Abraham seems to fear that if Isaac ever leaves Canaan, he will never return.
 He knows Isaac is a peacemaker who lacks initiative.
 But God has promised the land of Canaan to Abraham’s descendants through Isaac.
 So he insists that Isaac must stay in Canaan.

 Why does he also insist that Isaac must not marry a Canaanite, and send his steward off to take a wife for Isaac from his relatives in Aram?
-I am planning a future blog post on why Abraham’s family does so much intermarriage.
+For one theory on why Abraham’s family does so much intermarriage, see my post Book of Genesis: Inbreeding.
 Traditional commentary also points out that Isaac’s ideal wife must resemble Abraham; Abraham stipulates that she must come from the same family, and she, too, must be willing to to to a strange land, while Abraham’s steward stipulates that she must be as generously hospitable as Abraham.

 When the steward reaches the city of Nachor in Aram, the first teenage girl he encounters is Rebecca, who proves to be extraordinarily generous, watering all ten of his camels and offering his whole caravan food and lodging for the night.
 She is also a close relative: the granddaughter of Nachor (Abraham’s brother) and Milkah (Abraham’s niece by another brother).
 The only requirement left is that she will agree to go to Canaan.